mmistakes/minimal-mistakes/_drafts/fs2.md

 The `fs2-core` library provides the core functionalities of the library.
 Many other plugins add more features: Reading from and writing to file, from the network, and so on.
 Moreover, there are a lot of projects using fs2 under the hood, such as _http4s_, _doobie_, _skunk_, to name a few.
 Please, refer to the [fs2 documentation](https://fs2.io/#/ecosystem) for more information.

-It's usual for us at RockTheJvm to build the examples around a concrete scenario.
+It's usual for us at Rock the JVM to build the examples around a concrete scenario.
 We can continue to refer to the _myimdb_ project that we used both in the articles on [_http4s_](https://blog.rockthejvm.com/http4s-tutorial/) and on [_doobie_](https://blog.rockthejvm.com/doobie/).

 So, we define the Scala class that represents an actor inside a hypothetical movie database: